actiquest-dev/actiquest.github.io/getting-started/faq.md

 > (DAO) structure, where users and stakeholders collectively contribute to and oversee model improvements*.

 1. **Role of the DAO in AI Model Training**
-	- Data Curation and Model Refinement: The DAO enables Actiq’s community members to participate in the curation of training data and suggest model refinements.
+	- *Data Curation and Model Refinement.* The DAO enables Actiq’s community members to participate in the curation of training data and suggest model refinements.
-	- Voting on Incentivizing Protocol Updates: Through the DAO, members can vote on which model updates or features should be prioritized, ensuring that model development aligns with community interests.
+	- *Voting on Incentivizing Protocol Updates.* Through the DAO, members can vote on which model updates or features should be prioritized, ensuring that model development aligns with community interests.
 This democratic process allows users to have a say in what they need most, enhancing the relevance of AI training.
-	- Sport-Specific AI Tuning: The DAO might establish subcommittees or working groups focused on specific sports.
+	- *Sport-Specific AI Tuning.* The DAO might establish subcommittees or working groups focused on specific sports.
 These groups can recommend and test adjustments to the AI models, ensuring each sport’s nuances are well-represented and that training stays accurate and beneficial.
 2. **Community Contributions and Incentivization**
-	- Incentives for High-Quality Contributions: To attract and retain quality contributions, Actiq incentivizes users with $ACTI tokens for verified, valuable inputs.
+	- *Incentives for High-Quality Contributions.* To attract and retain quality contributions, Actiq incentivizes users with $ACTI tokens for verified, valuable inputs.
 Contributions might include sharing real-time performance data, suggesting new training programs, or tagging and annotating workout footage to improve the model’s accuracy.
-	- Validation Mechanisms: Community members can validate each other’s contributions, ensuring that only high-quality inputs make it into the training pipeline.
+	- *Validation Mechanisms.* Community members can validate each other’s contributions, ensuring that only high-quality inputs make it into the training pipeline.
 This peer-review process helps Actiq maintain data integrity while encouraging users to participate meaningfully.
-	- Expert Input and Supervision: Actiq may involve coaches, trainers, or professional athletes in the DAO to provide expert insights and ensure that AI adjustments are beneficial.
+	- *Expert Input and Supervision.* Actiq may involve coaches, trainers, or professional athletes in the DAO to provide expert insights and ensure that AI adjustments are beneficial.
 This expert oversight helps ensure that community-driven model updates meet high standards.
 3. **Profit sharing.** DAO members will be able to share profits from AI models evaluation based on their contribution levels.
-	- Distributing profits for Contributors: Actiq may implement a reputation or ranking system where contributors earn reputation points based on the quality of their inputs for taking a part in profits coming from AI model utilization.
+	- *Distributing profits for Contributors.* Actiq may implement a reputation or ranking system where contributors earn reputation points based on the quality of their inputs for taking a part in profits coming from AI model utilization.
 Those with higher reputations gain more influence in decision-making, helping Actiq incentivize and identify reliable contributors.
 4. **Long term governance on stored AI data.**
-	- Transparent Model and Data Governance: Through the DAO, Actiq establishes transparent governance of data and AI models, allowing community members to track and understand how their contributions impact the training process and model outcomes.
+	- *Transparent Model and Data Governance.* Through the DAO, Actiq establishes transparent governance of data and AI models, allowing community members to track and understand how their contributions impact the training process and model outcomes.

 ### How are training data and AI models managed and stored within the ICP-based DAO?
 Are there safeguards in place to maintain the models' integrity and security?